nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Passthrough\{#passthrough}

-The passthrough transformer simplify passes the input data out to the output without making any modifications to it.
+Passes the input data out to the output without making any modifications to it.
 This is useful in many circumstances but cautious of accidentally leaking sensitive data through this transformer.

 ### Null\{#null}

-The null transformer simply returns a null value.
+Simply returns a null value.
 This may be useful if you a column that can't be null but don't have a specific value that you want to insert.

 **Configurations**

-There are no configurations for the null transformer.
+There are no configurations for this transformer.

 **Examples**